 If you are considering a cruise you may be wondering if you can board at a port of call rather than the embarkation port.

 Can You Board a Cruise at A Port of Call?

-Itinerary Dependant – Passenger Vessel Services Act
+It May be Itinerary Dependant – Passenger Vessel Services Act

-In the US there is an act called the Passenger Vessel Services act, this act means that if a passenger embarks in a US port and takes a cruise which visits foreign ports they must disembark in the same US port.
+In the US there is an act called the Passenger Vessel Services Act, this act means that if a passenger embarks in a US port and takes a cruise which visits foreign ports they must disembark in the same US port.

-There are some exceptions to this such as cruises visiting Puerto Rico or the US Virgin Islands but generally speaking cruise lines do not want you to embark and disembark in different ports.
+There are some exceptions to this such as cruises visiting Puerto Rico or the US Virgin Islands but generally speaking, cruise lines do not want you to embark and disembark in different ports.

-Cruising Outside of The US
+Cruising Outside Of The United States

-Italy and Norway do have their own versions but these aren’t quite the same as the US rules.
+Italy and Norway do have their own versions but these aren’t quite the same as the U.S. rules.
 If you are in doubt, speak to your cruise line or travel agent.

 That said there are still a number of reasons why a cruise line would want guests to all embark and disembark in the same port:

 - There also needs to be facilities to allow the guests to check in on land.

-- It’s much easier for the cruise line to have all guests embarking on the same day because then they only have one set of port check in agents to organise.
+- It’s much easier for the cruise line to have all guests embarking on the same day because then they only have one set of port check-in agents to organise.

 It’s More Work For The Cruise Line